Watch a short demo of Import Edit Persistence in action.

 What Is Import Edit Persistence?

 Import Edit Persistence helps your imports get smarter over time.
-When you import a CSV and then fix a merchant name, category, or both, Koody can remember that correction and reuse it the next time that merchant shows up.
+When you import a CSV into Koody and then fix a merchant name, category, or both, Koody can remember that correction and reuse it the next time that merchant shows up.

 This matters because real statements are messy.
 Banks often export merchants as ALL CAPS, short codes, or placeholder company names, which makes transactions harder to read and harder to categorize—especially for local and new vendors.